HestC/exchange_rate_etl/README.md

 ## Overview

 The Exchange Rate ETL Project is a data pipeline designed to handle the extraction, transformation, and loading of exchange rate data from the Exchange Rate API,a public API providing real-time exchange rates.
 The project focuses on processing real-time currency exchange data, storing it in a relational database, and providing visual insights using a bar chart built with Chart.js.
-The API is developed using Flask.
+The API was developed using Flask, and has two main endpoints.

+   * /reload endpoint: Reloads data and produces a table of realtime currency exchange rates
+   * /visualization: produces a bar chart of the top 10 currencies

-### Data Source
+## Data Source

 The pipeline uses data from the ExchangeRate-API, a public API providing real-time exchange rates.  https://www.exchangerate-api.com/